-The misinterpreted form of the Fake It Till You Make It aphorism though has merits to it.
+The misinterpreted form of the Fake It Till You Make It aphorism has merits to it.
 There will be times you just have to pretend you know something in order to do it.
 And there will be times you will say you know a certain project just to get the job.
 But you must know the difference between faking it versus telling an utter lie.
 Amy Cuddy did not intend to use the Fake It Till You Make It aphorism other than for job interviews.
 But it is a formula that might be effective in reaching a goal which seems far-fetched for anyone who does not have the confidence to do work they have little knowledge about.
+Truly, at some point, faking it can lead to success.

 People Who Faked It Till They Made It